 DEVONPORT, New Zealand, is an attractive old suburb on Auckland's North Shore, a short ferry ride from downtown.
 This map of ferry routes shows Devonport as truly one of the most inshore destinations.

-Devonport (Auckland) the most important base of the Royal New Zealand Navy.
+Devonport (Auckland) is the most important base of the Royal New Zealand Navy.
 And before that the Royal Navy's New Zealand Squadron.

 Whence its name, which is the same as that of the headquarters of the Royal Navy near Plymouth, in Devon.

 These days, the suburb's something of a hedonistic getaway.
 The old official and semi-official buildings have been repurposed into bars and cafes and offices, though the base is still there.

 The result is that Devonport has become to Auckland like what Fremantle is to Perth, Australia.
 Except that it's a lot easier to get to.
 The shopping district is really classy, with a nice little brick-lined arcade.
 (By the way, one day I'll get a proper camera and stop trying to take mobile phone snaps indoors.)